Shailendra900/Add-View-data-/README.md

 # Add-View-data-
-## CRUD Operations in Angular 6 using HTTP requests
+## POST and GET Operations in Angular 16 using HTTP requests

 In this application, I've used HttpClient's methods - get and post  to perform  operations on the  json data which is run locally with json-server at http://localhost:3000/user